revbayes/revbayes.github.io/tutorials/getting_started/index.md

       x[i] ~ dnExponential(1.0)
     }

-The various `RevBayes` commands and syntax within the text are specified using ‘typewriter text‘.
+The various RevBayes commands and syntax within the text are specified using 'typewriter text'.

 Most tutorials also includes hyperlinks: bibliographic citations are and link to the full citation in the references, external URLs are , and